samuk/IoT-Greenhouse-Temperature-and-Irrigation-Controller-Node-Red/README.md

 ***You will find control logic and specific programming based on many years of real experience working with plants of different crops (mainly Beans).

-***Developed for beginners and experts in Node-Red programming to have quick interaction between Software and Hardware with an IoT web application easy to implement.
+***Developed for beginners and experts in Node-Red programming to have quick interaction between Software and Hardware with easy-to-implement IoT web applications.

 ***The programming uses MQTT and MySQL connections.
 Developed for any Raspberry Pi use.
 In addition, a user-friendly dashboard was developed for all users in the world can easily interact remotely and set their own parameters according to their plants' needs.